 Project Lead: Dr Wen Li | The University of Melbourne Problem / thesis The construction supply chain poses challenges and risks mainly due to its unstable, highly fragmented, and geographically dispersed nature.
 The ability to track and trace (i.e., traceability), is becoming increasingly important as it contributes to and associates with building compliances, safety, project efficiency, and sustainability.
-This study aims to understand the state-of-the-art of traceability in the construction industry and key stakeholders, Äô perspectives, as well as to recommend future research.
-Our researchers have used multiple research methods (e.g., interviews, literature review and case studies) to assess existing and emerging tracking technologies (e.g., sensors, information systems) for sectoral and issue appropriateness.
-List of partners:
+Outcome Our researchers have used multiple research methods (e.g., interviews, literature review and case studies) to assess existing and emerging tracking technologies (e.g., sensors, information systems) for sectoral and issue appropriateness.
+This was to understand the state-of-theart of traceability in the construction industry and key stakeholders, perspectives, as well as recommend future research.
+Project Outcomes: https://building4pointzero.org/projects/automated-tracking-of-construction-materials-for-improved-supply-chain-logistics-and-provenance-phase-1-scoping-study/ List of partners:

-BlueScope Steel, Holmesglen Institute, Lendlease Digital, Monash University, Queensland University of Technology, Salesforce.com, Inc., Sumitomo Forestry, Master Builders Association of Victoria, The University of Melbourne, Victorian Building Authority, Ynomia List of researchers:
+BlueScope, Holmesglen Institute, Lendlease Digital, Monash University, Queensland University of Technology, Salesforce.com, Inc., Sumitomo Forestry, Master Builders Association of Victoria, The University of Melbourne, Victorian Building Authority, Ynomia List of researchers: